 (Res10 Eng8 Stn 4) 10 000 stones (or 9000 stones, 100 logs if Wd4) and 100 Candles.
 One university will allow one entire Clan to receive its benefit as long as long as all users are in the same hex (Elements do not conduct research).
-A Tribe (ONLY, that is, Elements etc may not have Universities) may have increased research capacity if it has more than 1 level 10 skill (or trying to read a book/s) and sufficient population.
-A University allows up to 1 research attempt for every 500 population physically present and belonging to the Village (cannot be used via adjacent hex).
+A Tribe (ONLY, that is, Elements etc may not have Universities) may have increased research capacity if it has more than 1 level 10 skill and sufficient population.
+A University allows up to 1 research attempt (new or continuing, but not including research on hold) for every 500 population physically present and belonging to the Village (cannot be used via adjacent hex).
 The research attempts within a given Tribe must each relate to a different level 10 skill.

-eg: If a Tribe has 1340 people in it can attempt 3 research topics,
+eg: If a Tribe has 1340 people, it can attempt 3 research topics (relating to 3 different L10 skills),

-If a Tribe has 600 people in it can only attempt 2 topics

-Note: the people required should be present at the start of the turn, else the attempt may fail.
+If a Tribe has 600 people, it can only attempt 2 topics (relating to 2 different L10 skills) Note: the people required should be present at the start of the turn, else the attempt may fail.
 If a tribe has started multiple research topics using a University and subsequently moves away, then all but one topic (allowed without a University) must either lapse or go on hold.
 It is the player's responsibility to alert the GM when this happens.